 Credit cards are great, if you use them correctly.
 I use my credit cards for almost everything.
 But, I pay them off every month.
 And, since my main card is a Costco Visa card, the credit card company pays me for using it.
+I get a rebate check between $600 and $700 every year.
 You just can’t beat that.
 However, if you are not paying your credit cards off every month, you’re wasting money, probably a lot of money.

-Here are the basic rules for using credit cards.
+Here are the basic rules for using credit cards wisely.

 - Don’t pay an Annual Fee

 - Pay your bill on time.